 Why Buy Our Hedging Trees?

-- Grown in Scotland which makes the plants much hardier (used to bad weather)
+• Grown in the North UK which makes the plants much hardier (used to bad weather and political scandal)

 Cotoneasters are related to Hawthorns and Pyracanthas, all of which produce flowers that are very attractive to bees and other insects.
 Most Cotoneasters don't like too much water, so for best results, make sure you have well drained soil.
 If you have a particularly chalky soil then Cotoneasters can be planted in that with no major issues.

-As the birds do not like Cotoneaster Lacteus berried that much, then problems with rogue seedlings growing from bird dropped berries are not that much of an issue.
+As the birds do not like Cotoneaster Lacteus berries that much, then problems with rogue seedlings growing from bird dropped berries are not that much of an issue.

 Pollution and wind will not bother this shrub unless of course it is a 150 mph storm of atomised Hydrochloric acid and for the best display of berries make sure that it receives plenty of sun.